The 22 Most Popular Test Management Tools Worth Considering

 Why teams consider TestRail

-• Supports manual and automated testing workflows: Teams can manage manual test execution and connect automated results through integrations and the API.
+• Supports manual and automated testing workflows: Teams can manage manual testing, exploratory testing, and automated results in one platform.

-• Test planning support: TestRail includes support for test runs, test plans, and milestones, which helps teams organize testing by release or milestone.
+• Supports release and milestone planning: TestRail includes test runs, test plans, and milestones to help teams organize testing by sprint, release, project, or product area.

 TestRail key features